alinex/node-validator/doc/alternatives.md

 # Alternatives

+Beside this module a lot of others exist which do mainly the same.
+With these pages I will give an overview and comparison against them.

 ## JSON Schema

+Some of the validators are based on a schema defined using a JSON structure.
 [JSON Schema](http://json-schema.org/) allows to annotate and validate JSON documents.
 The schema itself is build using JSON like the Alinex Validator did before.